 Mark has over thirty years of coaching experience at the collegiate, high school, middle school and club level.
 Coach Stanbrough served eight years as the head men’s and women’s cross country/track and field coach at Emporia State (1984-1992) with the 1986 women’s cross country team finishing second at the NAIA national meet.
+He took over again as the head cross country coach and assistant track coach at Emporia State University in 2017.
 He has also coached at Emporia High School and Glasco High School in Kansas.
 He is a member of the Emporia State University Athletic Hall of Honor and the Health, Physical Education, Recreation Hall of Honor and has won numerous coach-of-the-year awards at the high school and collegiate levels.
 Mark is a past USATF Association president and has served as head referee at numerous national track and field/cross country competitions.

 Jenna Hill holds a Masters of Science degree in Instructional Design and Technology from Emporia State University and a Bachelor of Arts degree in Mass Media from Baker University.